 If you print with regularity in Excel, then you have probably seen the multi-page print jobs where the last few pages contain a single column or two, and maybe you have even attempted to tape these pages together to try and present them in a cohesive fashion.
 This approach can be tedious, and it results in an unprofessional appearance.
 Fortunately you can adjust your print settings to fit your spreadsheet on one page.

-Fit Sheet on One Page in Excel 2010
+How to Fit Sheet on One Page in Excel 2010 (Guide with Pictures)

 Looking for an easy way to combine data from multiple columns?
 Find out about the concatenate Excel formula and see if it can improve your experience with your spreadsheets.